A Newsletter Where Medicine Meets Humanity

 My children’s book, Why We Eat Fried Peanuts, honors heritage and resilience through my great-grandmother’s extraordinary sacrifice a century ago.

-Browse the latest newsletter:
+Browse the newsletters:

 The Angry Daughter